Cheltenham Festival 2020

 My each-way play in the Supreme is the Henry De Bromhead trained five-year-old that is Captain Guinness who arrives here with just the two runs under his belt.
 He won his first outing by seven lengths and then followed up with a solid effort in second behind Andy Dufresne in a Grade 2 at Punchestown.
 He wasn’t given a tough time of it that day and stayed on strongly from the back to press the eventual winner, he’s likely to come on from that effort considerably.

 The Arkle betting is currently dominated by Notebook and Fakir D’Oudaries who look to set the standard in the race, in particular the former who has looked a star this season winning all of his races leading up to this.
-I’ve had a look outside the top two for my punt and sided with Willie Mullins’ Cash Back who’s a best priced of around 7/1 currently in the betting.
+I’ve had a look outside the top two for a couple of each way punts and the first of these is Willie Mullins’ Cash Back who’s a best priced of around 7/1 currently in the betting.
 He’s a prominent racer that likes to dominate his races from the front and was last seen when putting it up to Notebook all the way to the line in the Irish Arkle at the Dublin Racing Festival.
 If getting his own way out in front here and getting into a jumping rhythm a few of these might find it difficult to peg him back.

 I’ve also had an each way play in the race with Non Runner No Bet firms and I’ve done that on Cilaos Emery for Willie Mullins.
 He was originally tried over fences this term and sat prominently in the betting for the Champion Chase for some time, he fell at Leopardstown over Christmas and was then given a spin over hurdles where he won the Grade 3 Red Mills Trial.
 It was an impressive display that day despite a few jumping errors, and I believe it may well prove a shrewd move from Closutton having a crack at this as he’s well worth his place here in this line-up.